 Dit zijn de afstanden die er per dag gefietst zijn.
 Dag 4 was de rustdag.Dag 5 en 6 waren de dagen dat we rond hebben gereden in de Veluwe zonder bagage.

 Day 9 : Climbing all day

-In the morning we paid for the campsite and cycled back to Entrevaux.
+We paid for the campsite in the morning and cycled back to Entrevaux.
 There we had our standard breakfast of bread with some spread and some nice pastry from the bakery.
 The 7 km we had to cycle to reach the route was made easy by another cyclist.
 He overtook us so we could use him to stay out of the wind.
 Without much effort we were back on track.
 We started with the Gorges du Cians, it wasn't very steep but 28 kilometers long.

 The Gorges du Cians are completely red

 Near the end of the Gorges we arrived at a few tunnels for cars, we had to go around and use the old road.

 It was warm again today, so we needed a lot of water.
 I couldn't carry more than two liters.
 Sometimes we would drink six a day.
 We couldn't buy water until we descended the col de la Couillole.
 We both couldn't pronounce the name.
 Before we got to the top, we bought some ice cream which made cycling much easier.

 After that col followed a pretty dangerous descent.
 Over a small road, with decent asphalt, we went down very steep right next to a cliff.
 The road was just wide enough for two cars.
 There were many tunnels and corners we couldn't see around.
 The col was 1678 meters high.
 We descended at least one kilometer, and the village we ended up in lay at about 600 meters of elevation.
 We would climb the Bonette during the evening.
 That climb started 40 kilometers away and at 1120 meters.
 The route description didn't mention a climb, but this clearly involved climbing another 520 meters.